The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Results

 For the data, the HR RSD and STD values are given for the DEHVILS data sample of 47 SNe in the right portion of Table~\ref{tab:HRs}.
 The STD values for the data have been plotted in the upper right panel of Fig.~\ref{fig:short_Table_vis}.
 In terms of scatter, the optical values for the data are somewhat worse than the NIR values.
 We observe that the best STD value comes from \textit{Y}-band fits which result in $0.126\pm0.014$ mag dispersion, similar to what we see with the simulations.
+Comparing STD values in the optical to STD values in the NIR, the differences are as small as 0.007 mag (\textit{gri}-bands compared to $J$-band) and as large as 0.042 mag (\textit{co}-bands compared to $Y$-band).
 In terms of RSD, the lowest amount of scatter comes from $H$-band at $0.106\pm0.030$ mag with optical-only having $\sim$$0.15\pm0.03$ mag scatter.
 However, when considering the uncertainty on these scatter values ($\sim$0.02--0.03 mag), the statistics are largely consistent among NIR bands and even optical-only fits.
-We further discuss these trends in HR scatter and how the underlying SALT3 model factors into the simulations and data in Appendix~\ref{appendix:salt3_model_testing}.
+We further discuss these trends in HR scatter and how the underlying SALT3-NIR model factors into the simulations and data in Appendix~\ref{appendix:salt3_model_testing}.